-Hedda Meadan is an associate professor at the Department of Special Education at the University of Illinois at Urbana-Champaign and a Board Certified Behavior Analyst.
+Hedda Meadan is an associate professor at the Department of Special Education at the University of Illinois at Urbana-Champaign, a Goldstick Family Scholar, and a Board Certified Behavior Analyst.
 Hedda’s areas of interest include social-communication skills and challenging behavior of young children with autism and other developmental disabilities and intervention methods to enhance these spheres of functioning.
 Hedda and her colleagues have developed a parent-implemented intervention program designed to improve the social-communication skills of young children with disabilities who have very limited expressive language.
-Hedda’s research team is currently exploring the use of internet technology to teach and coach parents on research-based intervention strategies.
+Two of her current research projects focus on the use of technology to support service providers/therpaists and families of children with disabilities.
+In the first project telehealth is used to coach service providers/therapists and family members form distance on evidence-based strategies to promote children social-communication skills.
+The purpose of the second project is to develop an app to help identify the function of and address challenging behavior of children with and without disabilities.

 BCBA-D, Board Certified Behavior Analyst- Doctoral, 2012